Relintai/pandemonium_engine_docs/usage/export/exporting_for_android.md

 Troubleshooting rendering issues
 --------------------------------

-To improve out-of-the-box performance on mobile devices, Godot automatically uses low-end-friendly settings by default on both Android and iOS.
+To improve out-of-the-box performance on mobile devices, Pandemonium automatically uses low-end-friendly settings by default on both Android and iOS.

 This can cause rendering issues that do not occur when running the project on a